raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

+Notice that the first option has a blank `value` attribute.
+This will be used later when creating the functionality for your form.

 **Test:** Click the **Run** button to see the changes you have made.
 + You will see a dropdown list.
 + Click on the arrow to view more options.

 --- /task ---

+**Debug step:**
++ Check that you have used `<option>` elements inside your `<select>` elements.
++ Ensure that you have placed the entire div with the attribute `id="ability-input"` below the div element with the attribute `id="name-input"`.
+This is to ensure your form is being created in the right order.

 ### Design the Superhero appearance section

 You will add a text area to your form so users can describe their supehero's appearance.

+The `<textarea>` element creates a form field with multiple lines so users can input text.
+The element can be styled using CSS.

 --- task ---